 NOTE: Conformance to the AAS BS receiver spurious emissions requirement can be demonstrated by meeting at least one of the following criteria as determined by the manufacturer:

-1) The sum of the emissions power measured on each TAB connector in the TAB connector RX min cell group shall be less than or equal to the AAS limit as defined above for the respective frequency span.
+1) The sum of the emissions power measured on each TAB connector in the TAB connector RX min cell group shall be less than or equal to the AAS BS limit as defined above for the respective frequency span.

 Or

-2) The spurious emission power at each TAB connector shall be less than or equal to the AAS limit as defined above for the respective frequency span, scaled by -10log10(n), where n is the number of TAB connectors in the TAB connector RX min cell group.
+2) The spurious emission power at each TAB connector shall be less than or equal to the AAS BS limit as defined above for the respective frequency span, scaled by -10log10(n), where n is the number of TAB connectors in the TAB connector RX min cell group.